-The patients should be treated hormonally for a minimum one year before surgery.
-Clitoris was additionally enlarged using dihydrotestosterone as a topical gel locally and applied twice a day for three months preoperatively, combined with the use of vacuum device.
+The patients should be treated hormonally for a period of one-year minimum prior to urgery.
+Clitoris is preoperatively enlarged using dihydrotestosterone as a topical gel locally, applied twice a day during three months preoperatively, combined with the use of vacuum device.

-The current operative technique comprise the following steps: vaginal removal, the release of the ventral chordee and clitoral ligaments, straightening and lengthening of the clitoris, urethroplasty by combining buccal mucosa graft and genital flaps and scrotoplasty with insertion of testicle prostheses.
-Vaginectomy is done by total removal of vaginal mucosa (colpocleisis), except the part of ventral vaginal wall close to the urethra that will be used for urethral lengthening.
-If persists, internal female genital organs could be removed in the same stage (hysterectomy - removal of uterus, oophorectomy - removal of ovaries) using vaginal approach.
+The current operative technique comprises the following steps: vaginectomy, maximal straightening and lengthening of the clitoris, urethral lengthening by combining buccal mucosa graft and genital flaps, and scrotoplasty with insertion of testicular implants.
+Vaginectomy is performed by total removal of vaginal mucosa (colpocleisis), except the part of anterior vaginal wall that will be used afterwards for urethral lengthening.
+Internal female genital organs can be removed in the same stage (hysterectomy - removal of uterus, oophorectomy - removal of ovaries) using vaginal or laparoscopic approach.
 It is very important to prevent any transabdominal approach in order to preserve anterior abdominal wall for possible abdominal phalloplasty in the future.
 (Figures 1-3)

 Figure 1 Figure 2 Figure 3

 After complete degloving, the clitoral ligaments are divided to advance the clitoris.
 Ventrally, the urethral plate is dissected from the clitoral bodies.
 Dissection includes bulbar part of the plate around the native orifice to enable its good mobility for urethral reconstruction.
 Since the urethral plate is always short causing the ventral clitoral curvature, it is divided at the level of the glanular corona.
 In this way, complete straightening and lengthening of the clitoris are achieved.
 (Figures 4-7)

 Figure 4 Figure 5 Figure 6 Figure 7